 Directed by Hubert Cornfield with a screenplay by Steven Ritch (above left) from his and Jack Charney's story, this crime gem was produced by Regal Films and distributed by 20th Century Fox.
 Gene Raymond (above) is the mastermind.
 He has never pulled off anything like this before.
 But Raymond is the only one with a college degree, making him the most highly qualified "heister" among the gang.
 The other four men are from mixed backgrounds with Wayne Morris and Elisha Cook Jr. as the only seasoned criminals (below).
-The crooks bring the train to a stop with a series of rail explosions by clever long-distance detonations, spectacularly blowing open the boxcar carrying the gold.
+The crooks divert the approaching freight train to a siding with the train detonating an explosive cap set on the rail.
+The engineer knows this is a signal of something amiss ahead.
+The train operators are gassed or knocked out.
+The tediously clever long-distance detonation by tuning the truck's radio spectacularly blows the boxcar carrying the gold open.

 Their story then unfolds over nine hundred miles with Raymond not confident everyone will make it.
 The gold is divided among three trucks, each going different routes, leaving at precise intervals, as devised by the college graduate.
 The guys patiently wait for their departure time just as the viewer has to patiently wait for what comes next.
 An effective director’s device or not, it works.
-The single driver, then the duo, eventually get apprehended in deflating fashion compared to the film’s hard-hitting opening.
-It realistically captures how mundane these infallible men can be captured.
-Out of nowhere, Raymond’s girlfriend shows up.
-Jeanne Cooper is also connected to the heist, handling the fake delivery papers and passports for their south-of-the-border rendezvous.
+The single driver, then the duo, eventually gets apprehended in simple low-key fashion compared to the film’s complex opening.
+It realistically captures how mundane the capture of these infallible men can be.
+A brief, coded phone call to Raymond’s girlfriend, Jeanne Cooper, tells her to expect them in Los Angeles.
+She has the fake delivery papers and passports for their south-of-the-border trek.

-Raymond, Cooper, and Ritch make it to Los Angeles and they are feeling pretty smug.
-In a feat that is a bit hard to believe, they melt down their gold into bumpers and wheel covers to fancy up their air-suspended Cadillac.
-After a strong beginning and middle section, the ending is certainly the film's weakest point.
+Raymond, Cooper, and Ritch, in a time-consuming implausible feat, melt down their remaining gold bars into bumpers and wheel covers to fancy up their air-suspended Cadillac.
+Apparently no concern about the tires blowing out.
+They are feeling pretty smug.
+After a strong beginning and middle section, the ending is certainly the film's weak point.
 And a bit laughable.
 Making a getaway on a Los Angeles freeway at rush hour was not as well planned as the train robbery.
-Then a simple fender bender brings over the police who notice a most unusual Cadillac accessory...solid gold bumpers.
-The three, in the typical fashion of the era, run for it.
+Then a simple bumper bender brings over the police who notice a most unusual Cadillac accessory...solid gold bumpers.
+The three, in typical fashion of the era, run for it.
 From the overpass, Raymond decides to jump onto an oncoming truck trailer on the highway below.
-His parkour skills not well polished, it sets up one of those “whoa” moments.
+Something he also has not done before.
+His parkour skills are not well polished, it sets up one of those “whoa” moments.
 Desperation, thy name in Raymond.

 No comments: